-Some riders achieved incredible distances: congratulations to Elaine Rannie, from our very own GB, who tops the list with 1893km in the saddle; some virtual contacts via facebook developed into personal friendships and mutual visits; all participants had a lot of fun and adventures on the way.
-For more details and the final results visit https://feif-virtual.weebly.com/
+Some riders achieved incredible distances: congratulations to Elaine Rannie, from our very own GB, who topped the list with 1893km in the saddle; some virtual contacts via facebook developed into personal friendships and mutual visits; all participants had a lot of fun and adventures on the way.

-The next FEIF virtual ride is the Ride to Berlin 2019.
+The last FEIF virtual ride was the Ride to Berlin 2019.
 You can find more information here.